-According to Zhou et al. (2008), the pyrolysis process taking place at lower temperatures (673 - 873 K) leads to liquid products and at higher temperatures (1023 K) gaseous products are obtained.
+According to Zhou et al. (2008), the pyrolysis process at low temperatures (673 - 873 K) is formed of liquid and gaseous products are formed from high temperature (1023 K).
 Gasification is a process related to pyrolysis, and the most significant difference between the two processes is that the gasification occurs in the presence of oxygen in the form of air or steam.
-Gases and liquids produced in the pyrolysis and gasification processes can be used as energy, as heat and electricity or feedstock for chemicals.
+Gases and liquids produced in the pyrolysis and gasification processes can be used as energy, as heat and electricity or chemicals production.
 For example, gases with high contents of CO and H2 can be a source of syngas (used for production of methanol and / or ethanol) or H2 (used in fuel cells) (Baumlin et al., 2006).
 According to Arni et al. (2010), pyrolysis is a thermal process in which biomass is converted into gas, liquid, and solid in the absence of air.
 The solid product is rich in coal and ash, and has several applications.
 The tar (liquid) consists of condensable hydrocarbon pyrolysis process, consisting of a very complex mixture of oxygenated hydrocarbons and water, and can be used as a substitute for fuel oil in many static applications such as in boilers, and constitutes an important source of chemicals.
 The gas is non-condensable fraction of the pyrolysis process, consisting mainly of $H_2$ , CO, CO2, CH4 and other low molecular weight hydrocarbons, and is used as fuel gas.
 On the other hand, the gasification process can be defined as a process of partial combustion; it uses an amount of air lesser than the stoichiometrically necessary.
 The gaseous product is obtained consisting of hydrogen (H2), carbon monoxide (CO) and carbon dioxide (CO2), comprising the syngas.
 Unlike pyrolysis, gasification occurs in the presence of oxygen in the form of air, pure oxygen or steam and it is not necessary to use carrier gas (Baumlin et al., 2006).
-Biomass can be converted to hydrogen and syngas by pyrolysis and gasification process (Table 1).
+Biomass can be converted to hydrogen and syngas by pyrolysis and gasification process, and biomass gasifiers have been designed in various configurations (Table 1).